Operating as a licensed telecommunications operator under applicable regulatory frameworks across Europe and Asia.

 All systems operate on the principle of least privilege.
 Access to production environments, client data, and sensitive infrastructure requires multi-factor authentication (MFA).
 Role-based access control (RBAC) is enforced across all platforms, with access reviews conducted quarterly.
 Privileged access is logged and monitored in real time.

 NML engages independent third-party firms to conduct annual penetration tests and vulnerability assessments across all externally facing systems and critical internal infrastructure.
-Internal audits are performed quarterly against ISO 27001 control objectives.
+Internal security reviews are performed on a regular cadence against established information security control objectives.
 Findings are tracked through a centralized remediation workflow with defined SLAs for resolution.

 Our incident response plan follows a structured process: identification, containment, eradication, recovery, and post-incident review.
 Suspected security incidents are escalated within 30 minutes of detection.
-Clients and relevant regulatory authorities are notified within the timeframes required by GDPR (72 hours) and applicable financial regulations.
+Clients and relevant authorities are notified within the timeframes required by applicable data protection and telecommunications regulations.
 Incident response procedures are tested through tabletop exercises at least twice annually.

 Data retention periods are defined per data category and contractual obligation, in accordance with applicable legal requirements.
 Personal data is retained only for as long as necessary for the purpose for which it was collected.
 Upon expiration of the retention period or termination of a client engagement, data is securely deleted using methods that comply with NIST 800-88 guidelines for media sanitization.